 But what if we showed you how Jacobs’ Flood Cloud service changes the way we understand and interpret modeling possibilities, enabling users to seamlessly undertake their analysis, at any scale, in the cloud – to boost cities’ resilience and infrastructure needs in the face of climate variability?

-of Earth will see an increase in flood frequency by the end of the century, some 27–93 million people will be affected
+of Earth will see an increase in flood frequency by the end of the century

 The impact of future climatic variability remains uncertain yet has the potential to significantly increase the exposure to severe flood events in cities.
 Improving our understanding of flood risk in cities is vital to ensure cities remain as resilient to both present day and future flooding as possible.
 By allowing users to run many more simulations than they are often able to, Flood Cloud provides modellers with the opportunity to understand flood risk in cities in more detail than ever before.